Projects per year

 Biography

-Rita is an international expert in intellectual property and information technology law, with a recent focus on legal regulation and governance of Artificial Intelligence technologies.
+Rita is an international expert in technology and intellectual property law, with a recent focus on legal regulation and governance of Artificial Intelligence technologies.
 She acquired her PhD degree from Albert Ludwig University of Freiburg/Max Planck Institute for Intellectual Property and Competition Law (Germany, suma cum lauda) in 2010.
 Since then she researched and lectured in universities in Japan, Germany, Lithuania, and Australia.
-To date, she published around 40 peer-reviewed articles and book chapters, as well as a monograph on Applicable Law to Copyright Infringement: A Comparison of ALI and CLIP Principles.
-Rita was invited to present in conferences in Europe, Japan, Hong Kong and the United States, and prepared reports for the European Commission, European Patent Office, and governments of South Korea and Lithuania.
+To date, she published over 60 peer-reviewed articles and book chapters, as well as a monograph on Applicable Law to Copyright Infringement: A Comparison of ALI and CLIP Principles.
+Rita is regularly invited to present in conferences in Europe, South and North America, and Asia, and has prepared reports for the European Commission, European Patent Office, and the governments of Australia, South Korea and Lithuania.

-Rita is willing to supervise student projects in the areas of information technology and intellectual property law, media law, cultural heritage law and related areas.
+Rita is willing to supervise student projects in the areas of technology and intellectual property law, especially in the area of AI and law.

 Fingerprint